-River Bend BushBids has implemented a probity process to ensure that all landholders are dealt with fairly.
+Woodland BushBids has implemented a probity process to ensure that all landholders are dealt with fairly.
 An independent probity observer will oversee the bid ranking and selection.
-A probity report on the project will be provided to the SAMDB NRM Board and made publicly available.
+A probity report on the project will be provided to the SAMDB NRM Board and made publicly available on the Board's website.
 Individual landholder bids and contact details will not be disclosed as part of this report.